shipyard-run/blueprints/consul-nomad-tracing/README.md

                       | --> Currency
 ```

-The Api service that is accessbile at the url `http://localhost:19090` and all the other servies in the application
+The Api service that is accessible at the url `http://localhost:19090` and all the other servies in the application
 create a span for the individual units of work.
 These spans are sent to Jaeger `http://localhost:16686`, where they can be visualised as a
 trace timeline.